turbot/steampipe-plugin-aws/docs/tables/aws_redshift_parameter_group.md

 ```

-### Details of several parameters which are associated with each parameter group
+### Details of the parameters associated with each parameter group

 ```sql
 select